Bikini Atoll: Geography

-There are 23 islands in the Bikini Atoll; the islands of Bokonijien, Aerokojlol, and Namu were vaporized during the nuclear tests.
+There are 23 islands in the Bikini Atoll; the islands of Bokonijien, Aerokojlol and part of Namu were destroyed during the nuclear tests.
 The islands are composed of low coral limestone and sand.
 The average elevation is only about 7 ft above low tide level.
 The total lagoon area is 229.4 sqmi.
 The primary home of the islanders was the most northeast and largest islet, Bikini Island, totaling 586 acres and 2.5 mi long.

 Flora and fauna

 The islanders cultivated native foods including coconut, pandanus, papaya, banana, arrowroot, taro, limes, breadfruit, and pumpkin.
 A wide variety of other trees and plants are also present on the islands.
 After the completion of nuclear tests, the islands of Bikini and Enyu were replanted with coconut trees in a square grid pattern, each 30 ft apart.

 The islanders were skilled fishermen.
 They used fishing line made from coconut husk and hooks from sharpened sea shells.
 They used more than 25 methods of fishing.
 The islanders raised ducks, pigs, and chickens for food and kept dogs and cats as pets.
 Animal life in the atoll was severely affected by the atomic bomb testing.
 Existing land species include small lizards, hermit crabs, and coconut crabs.
 The islands are frequented by a wide variety of birds.

 To allow vessels with a larger draft to enter the lagoon and to prepare for the atomic bomb testing, the United States used explosives to cut a channel through the reef and to blow up large coral heads in the lagoon.
 The underwater nuclear explosions carved large holes in the bottom of the lagoon that were partially refilled by blast debris.
 The explosions distributed vast amounts of irradiated, pulverized coral and mud across wide expanses of the lagoon and surrounding islands.
 As of 2008, the atoll had recovered nearly 65% of the biodiversity that existed prior to radioactive contamination, but 28 species of coral appear to be locally extinct.

+The radioactive contamination has prevented humans from fishing these grounds, and for that reason, there is an abundance of marine wildlife in the waters around the atoll, much larger than in other parts of the ocean.
+Coconut crabs are particularly abundant on the island.